Hanae Mori: Career

 Mori announced her retirement in June 2004, stating that she would be closing her fashion house after the Haute Couture Show for Fall 2004 in Paris.
 She held her last fashion show in July of that year.

 Awards

 In 1988, she received a Purple Ribbon Medal of Honor from the Government of Japan.
 In 1989 Mori was awarded the French Legion of Honor by President François Mitterrand of France.
 In 1996, Mori was awarded the Order of Culture by the Emperor of Japan.

 Personal life and death

-In 1946, Mori met Ken Mori, a textile businessman who she later married.
+In 1946, Mori met Ken Mori (1912–1996), a textile businessman who she later married.
 Ken died on 16 October 1996 of a heart attack.
 Mori had two sons with Ken named Akira and Kei.
 Both children help run Mori's business.

 Mori died at her home in Tokyo on 11 August 2022, at the age of 96.
+No cause of death has been revealed.